||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 “Readjust my moral compass!”
 Fenris muttered.
 “The parable of the bad Samaritan!”

 * * *

-Fenris swiftly made his way to where the man awaited and together they slipped into the seclusion of the wooded parkland just as the pursuing black-clad agents came into view on the far side of the bridge.
-Fenris' new companion was gibbering incoherently and jumped in terror every time he heard gunshot, but did not pause once as he led the way up a tree-lined track to where a small six-wheeled transport was waiting.
+Fenris swiftly made his way to where the man awaited.
+Together they slipped into the seclusion of the wooded parkland just as the pursuing black-clad agents came into view on the far side of the bridge.
+Fenris’ new companion was gibbering incoherently and jumped in terror every time he heard gunshot, but did not pause once as he led the way up a tree-lined track to where a small six-wheeled transport was waiting.
 Fenris recognised the vehicle as an old lunar-class personnel carrier of a type used by early Yuanshi colonists.
 The barrel-shaped hull of this particular transport was adorned with polished wooden side panels and a highly-ostentatious roof pennant displaying the royal crest.